-A budget wine priced around $9 a bottle, it is perfect to serve with Spanish tapas, such as ham, cheese, and olives.
-It is a versatile wine, light enough to serve with fish, but works equally well with beef or lamb.
+A budget wine priced around $10 a bottle, it is perfect to serve with Spanish tapas, such as ham, cheese, and olives.
+It is a versatile wine, light enough to serve with fish, but it works equally well with beef or lamb.
 The label is also very modern and sleek so it will look great on your table.

 If you are visiting the Valencia Community, the wineries in the Denomination of Origin of Utiel-Requena have formed an organization called Asociación Ruta del Vino de la D.O.
 Utiel-Requena.
 This has allowed them to put together several “wine routes” in the area, so it's an excellent adventure for any wine lover.